Hi, I am Jonathan Vallade, Osteopath, Martial artist and Yogi.

 In 2011, I graduated with a master’s degree in Osteopathy and began my career as an independent practitioner.
 I continued to assist a number of senior Osteopaths while pursuing my education.
 I learnt various holistic therapies to widen my knowledge and fulfill my curiosity.

 Out of my busy schedule, I have been promoted as a 3rd Dan Black belt in Kung Fu and decided to enroll in a high national diploma in physical education and sport with a major in martial arts (called DEJEPS in France), which took me 2 years to complete.

 It has always been a dream to live oversea, especially in an Asian country.
 Back in 2016, this dream came true when my wife got a work opportunity.
 Moving to Hong Kong was the best decision we ever made, we spent the first year discovering and adapting to this new stimulating and fascinating environment.
 Yet another world full of learning and studying opened up for me, and this time I had to learn English.

-I joined Integrated Medicine Institute clinic (IMI), Hong Kong’s largest natural and integrated medicine clinic as an osteopath practitioner.
-It is a blessing to work with such a wonderful team of healthcare practitioners.
+I joined Integrated Medicine Institute clinic (IMI), Hong Kong’s largest natural and integrated medicine clinic and few years later Quality Healthcare Medical Center in Discovery Bay.